Sparse time-varying parameter VECMs with an application to modeling electricity prices: Dynamic sparsification

-Regarding the SAVS algorithm, the only part that changes is how the norm of the data is calculated ($\lVert \bm W_{\bullet j} \rVert_2^2$ instead of $w_{jt}^2$).
+As shown by \cite{bhattacharya2018signal} this choice of $\kappa_{jt}$ has properties similar to the adaptive \textsc{Lasso} proposed by \cite{zou2006adaptive}.
+To extend our discussion about specifying the penalty in terms of full data matrices with respect to SAVS, it is worth noting that the only part that changes is how the norm of the data is calculated ($\lVert \bm W_{\bullet j} \rVert_2^2$ instead of $w_{jt}^2$).
 In this case, the penalty specified in \cite{chakraborty2016bayesian}, $\kappa_{jt} = 1/(\lVert \hat{\bm \Pi}_{\bullet j,t} \rVert_2^2$), can be used (without correcting for $T$).
-Note that this is highly a practicable solution from an applied perspective, since the norm over the full data matrix is more robust than considering a single observation in period $t$. \end{enumerate}
+Note that this is a practicable solution from an applied perspective, since the norm over the full data matrix is more robust than considering a single observation in period $t$.

-\subsubsection{Sparsifying the autoregressive coefficients}
+\subsection{Sparsifying the autoregressive coefficients}